facebook/ThreatExchange/python-threatexchange/threatexchange/extensions/README.md

 ### Handling Dependencies on Other Extensions or Libraries
 If your extension will function correctly without another extension (for example an API that can fetch some signal types without the SignalType), we suggest making a decision between having your library work without it (for example, by checking whether that SignalType is importable), or by simply making it required.
 If distributing your extension via pypi, using extra requires for the additional functionality seems to be a good compromise.

-If your SignalType requires modules be avaialable to work at all, we suggest making those modules required if there's not an easy fallback.
+If your SignalType requires modules be available to work at all, we suggest making those modules required if there's not an easy fallback.

 Here's an common example with FAISS: